Investment risks – the basics

 Find out more: Corporate bonds and gilts explained – get to grips with the different types of fixed interest investments.

 Investing in commercial property, such as offices, supermarkets and warehouses, can grow your money through rental income and growth in the value of the property you own, but can be illiquid - meaning it can be hard to sell if you need to access your money.

 Find out more: Commercial property investment – the different types of property investment.

-Shares, also known as equities, are seen as the most risky asset class, as stock markets can be highly unpredictable.
+Shares, also known as stocks or equities, are seen as the riskiest asset class, as stock markets can be highly unpredictable.
 But some markets are considered riskier than others.
-Investing in developed markets such as the UK and the US is considered relatively safe, although these markets contain their share of higher risk options, too, while emerging markets (such as Brazil, China and India) equities are likely to be more volatile.
+Investing in developed markets such as the UK and the US is considered relatively safe compared to other equity markets, although these contain their share of higher risk options, too, while emerging markets (such as Brazil, China and India) equities are likely to be more volatile.
 Buying shares in geographical regions less-frequented by investors can be expensive and the shares can be comparatively illiquid.